Legal matters

 LSB legal advice

 The ministry does not provide legal advice to LSBs.
-LSBs must retain their own lawyers for legal advice relating to board operations.
+LSBs should seek independent legal advice when looking for legal advice relating to board operations.
 These cost estimates should be included in the annual budget estimates as part of board administration.

 Security for secretary

-Because the secretary handles the financials for an LSB, before the secretary is permitted to fulfill his or her duties, the secretary must provide security in a form and on terms approved by the minister for the faithful performance of his or her duties and for duly accounting for and paying over all money that passes through his or her hands (the security) (NSBA, subsection 14(2)).
+The Secretary before entering on the duties of office shall give security in a form and on terms as the minister may approve for the faithful performance of their duties and for duly accounting for and paying over all money that comes into their hands (the “Security”) (NSBA, subsection 14(2)).

 The security should be for an amount equal to the anticipated revenues for the year plus any accumulated revenues.